infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

 ### Manual triggers

-Manual trigger is accomplished using the `workflow_dispatch` event in YAML file, which creates a **"Run workflow"** button in the **Actions** tab of your repository when you select your workflow.
+Manual trigger is accomplished using the `workflow_dispatch` event in the `on` section of the YAML file, which creates a **"Run workflow"** button in the **Actions** tab of your repository when you select your workflow.

 Here is an example how to add a YAML file in your repository.

 #### 1. Open the **Actions** tab in your GitHub repository

 You can browse the templates and select the desired one by clicking on *"Configure"* button.
-In this example, we used *"Deploy a .NET Core app to an Azure Web App"*
+In this example, we used *"Deploy a .NET Core app to an Azure Web App"* with manual trigger.

 ![githubaction](/resources/github-actions.png)